When I first started working in the tech industry, I'll admit that it took me a while to figure out the answer to this top-of-mind question:

-What the heck is "the cloud?"
+What the heck is "the cloud"?

-It seemed like such a simple question, I didn't have the courage to come out and ask it.
+It seemed like such a simple question, but I didn't have the courage to come out and ask it.
 So, like any good blogger, I resorted to the internet to figure it out.

 And what I learned is, "the cloud" is a pretty big deal that powers how a lot of modern technology companies operate.

-You see, the cloud refers to how and where data is stored -- and perhaps more importantly, where it isn't.
+You see, the cloud refers to how and where data is stored — and perhaps more importantly, where it isn't.
 The cloud allows software and services to run on the internet, instead of only locally on one device, because the data is stored remotely across a variety of different servers.

 As you might have guessed, thinking about all of the other services you can access from any online device, the cloud is a big deal.
 You might also be wondering, how are these cloud-based services built?

 What does IaaS do?

-Microsoft Azure is a cloud-computing IaaS product that allows for building, testing, and managing applications through a network of Microsoft data centers.
+Microsoft Azure: Microsoft Azure is a cloud-computing IaaS product that allows for building, testing, and managing applications through a network of Microsoft data centers.

 What does PaaS do?